The-AVR/AVR-2022/docs/content/advanced-vrc-drone-assembly/wifi-antenna-mounting/_index.md

 weight: 5
 ---

-In Phase I we covered how to
+Before we covered how to
 [attach the WiFi antennas to the VMC]({{< relref "../../vehicle-management-computer/preparing-the-jetson" >}}).
-These need to be mounted and secured so that during Phase II you have a good wireless link (2.4 GHz) between the ground station and the VMC.
+These need to be mounted and secured so that during the competition you have a good wireless link (2.4 GHz) between the ground station and the VMC.
 This will allow for bidirectional communication between the ground station and VRC drone connected to the same network.
-The WiFi antennas will be attached to the [3D printed mount]({{< relref "../../" >}}) covered earlier in the GitBook.
+The WiFi antennas will be attached to the [3D printed mount]({{< relref "../../" >}}) covered earlier in the documentation.

 ![3D printed WiFi antenna mount](wifi_antenna_before_mounting.jpg)